danielsnick3/linked-blog-starter-md/Nagoblin.md

 Heavy Slash: This ability gains 5 feet of reach for each blood threshold crossed.
 If this ability hits an airborne enemy it deals double damage.

 Meteor Slash: As an action, this creature raises their sword toward the heavens swinging down in a line in front of them.
-Enemies caught in the slash take 5d8 slashing damage and must succeed on a dc 18 strength saving throw or be dazed for 1 round
+Enemies caught in the slash take 5d8 slashing damage and must succeed on a dc 18 strength saving throw or be dazed for 1 round.
+For each enemy hit this creature loses 10 blood.

 Far Slash: As an action this creature performs a 3-step assault
 1. This creature performs a thrust dealing 1d8 piercing damage
 2. This creature performs a rising diagonal slash dealing 2d8 slashing damage
 3. This creature performs a falling diagonal slash dealing 3d8 slashing damage.
 An affected creature must succeed on a dc 16 constitution saving throw or be dazed for 2 rounds.
-This daze may be cleansed if Nagoblin take a total of 50 damage from enemies or fails a saving throw.
+This daze may be cleansed if Nagoblin takes a total of 50 damage from enemies or fails a saving throw.

 Special Moves

 Scentless: As a free action on their turn, this creature may gain 15 Blood to instantly teleport 5 feet along the ground and slide an additional 10 feet.
-During the slide this creature may use any action.
+During the slide, if an action has already been used, this creature may perform an additional action.

-Rough Snow: As an action, this creature may gain 10 blood to create 1/2/3 blood clones and dash with them in an arc in front of themself.
+Rough Snow: As an action, this creature may gain 10 blood to create 1/2/3/4 blood clones and dash with them in an arc in front of themself.
 These clones are indistinguishable from the original creature and have 1 hp.

-Snow Cap: As an action this creature performs a lunging attack spinning their sword around themselves  and advancing 5/10/15 feet dealing 1d8 bleed damage to those around them or none on a successful dc 16 strength saving throw
+Snow Cap: As an action, this creature may gain 25 blood to perform a lunging attack spinning their sword around themselves and advancing 5/10/15/20 feet dealing 1d8 bleed damage to those around them or none on a successful dc 16 strength saving throw

 Dripping Snow: As an action, this creature may gain 20 blood to perform a 2-step assault.
 1. This creature attempts to knock a creature into the air with a dc 16 intelligence saving throw dealing 2d8 bleed damage.